7 steps to apply for and receive financial aid at UA

-- The FSA ID acts as your electronic signature on the FAFSA.
+- The FSA ID acts as your electronic signature when completing and signing the FAFSA.

 - Create your FSA ID.

-- Parents of dependent students must also have an FSA ID to sign the FAFSA and apply for parent loans (PLUS), if desired.
+- Parents of dependent students must also have a parent FSA ID to sign the FAFSA and apply for parent loans (PLUS), if desired.
 The parent FSA ID is separate from the student's FSA ID.

 - The SAR summarizes the information you provided on the FAFSA and indicates your Expected Family Contribution, which our office will use to determine your financial aid eligibility.

 - Review your SAR for accuracy.
 If you've made a mistake on your FAFSA, you can make corrections at studentaid.gov.